 Substantial, thick-walled culms with large broad showy foliage leaves.
 Boundaries between this and similar but smaller bamboos including B. albocerea and B. contracta have not been defined satisfactorily.

-In the most attractive clones such as 1046, large culms with few branches in the lower part, in combination with quickly deciduous sheaths and dense blue-grey wax, make this one of the most handsome of all moderately hardy bamboos introduced so far, but the foliage is not hardy below about -7°C.
+In clones such as CS1046, large culms with few branches in the lower part, in combination with quickly deciduous sheaths and dense blue-grey wax, make this one of the most handsome of all moderately hardy bamboos introduced so far, but the foliage is not hardy below about -8°C.

-Borinda papyrifera was first introduced into the UK from 2,900m on Zhi Ben Shan in Yunnan Province of China in 1995 (Stapleton 1046, illustrated above), and later to both the UK and US from similar and other locations in Yunnan.
-Seed and seedlings from China, Thailand, Germany and France sold as Fargesia papyrifera since 2011 is misidentified, and is not this species at all, but a different, as yet unnamed species.
+Borinda papyrifera was first introduced into the UK from 3,130m on Zhi Ben Shan in Yunnan Province of China in 1995 (Stapleton 1046, illustrated above), and later to both the UK and US from similar locations in Yunnan.
+Plants developed in the laboratory and trademarked as ‘Blue Dragon’ are of uncertain origin.
+Allegedly growing as though lacking apical dominance, with vigorous short-lived shoots and many short branches, ideal for rapid multiplication, but only thriving under perfect environmental conditions.
+Seed and seedlings from China, Thailand, Germany and France mis-sold as Fargesia papyrifera since 2011, are not this species at all, but Tongpeia arachnoides.